ries-lab/RiesPieces/Electronics/README.md

 - [Servomotor distribution board](Servo_distribution) is a simple distribution hub for servomotor signals.

 Note that an updated version of the low-pass and digital divider (renamed signal conversion board) is available in the [MicroFPGA](https://github.com/jdeschamps/MicroFPGA) repository.

+### Powermeter

+We use a simple home-made [powermeter](Powermeter) to measure the laser power during experiments without loosing too much power or stopping acquisitions.